Vaginal inflammation

 In atrophic colpitis, the vaginal lining is usually greatly reduced and already chronically functionally impaired.
 Here, a local hormone treatment can help rebuild the vaginal wall.
 In case of hormone intolerance, attention should be paid to maintaining the existing function of the vaginal mucosa by targeted rebuilding of the vaginal flora.
 Symptoms such as pain, burning, and itching due to vaginal dryness, pain during intercourse, or fissures and lesions can be eased by CANNEFF VAG SUP CBD suppositories.

-If vaginitis occurs and the cause is recognized and properly treated, symptoms usually improve quickly.
+If vaginitis occurs and the cause is identified and properly treated, symptoms usually improve quickly.
 To support the rebuilding of the disturbed vaginal flora, supportive preparations such as probiotic bacteria (mostly lactic acid strains) can be used.
 To relieve acute pain and treat the inflammation, creams and suppositories, such as the CANNEFF VAG SUP CBD suppositories with hyaluronic acid, can be used.
 A targeted maintenance of the vaginal flora and good vaginal fluidity (slipperiness) protects against recurring infections.

 Why does colpitis occur more often during the change of life?